CodeURJC-DAW-2022-23/webapp17/README.md

 ## #️⃣ Features

 ### Entities
+- Bookings
+- Carts
+- Cart items
+- Comments
+- Coupons
+- Coupons image
+- Credentials
+- Posts
+- Products
+- Products images
+- Profile image
 - Users
-- Coupons
-- Dishes
-- Booking
-- Shopping Cart
-- Comment

 <img src=documents/database/azimutt_diagram/database_relations.png width="1024"/>

 ### 👩‍👦‍👦 User types

 - 🧑‍🎓 Guest - Can access basic information such as menu, timetables but can not create any booking nor use any coupon.
-    - Access timetable, menu and restaurant info
+    - Access timetable, menu, cart and restaurant info
     - Create an account
-    - Can see comments
+    - See comments

 - 👨‍💻 Registered User - Typical use case.
-A registered user has permission to do everything from Guest and can buy coupons, book tables, write comments and own a shopping cart.
+A registered user has permission to do everything from Guest and can book tables, write comments and make orders using coupons.
-    - Buy coupons
+    - Access to the user control panel (Profile data, last orders, bookings)
+    - See product recomendations based on his last orders
     - Book tables
-    - Own a shopping cart
+    - Make orders
     - Edit profile data
     - Write comments

 - 👮‍♀️ Admin access - Can edit timetables, coupons and menu.
 Also, they have tool access to analytical data and users.
+    - Access to the admin control panel (Graphic and stats)
+    - Change the status (In process/finished) of the orders and remove them
-    - Add/remove dishes from menu
+    - Add/remove/edit products from cart
+    - Add/remove/edit user/admin profiles
-    - Add coupons
+    - Delete comments
-    - Edit timetables
+    - Edit the menu
-    - Manage users
+    - Add/remove/edit coupons
-    - Access analytics panel
+    - Change the status (Confirmed/not confirmed) of the bookings and remove them

 ### 🍃 Images
-- Each dish will have an image
+- Each dish will have some images
-- Each user will have an image
+- Each user will have a profile picture
 - Each coupon may have an image

 ### 💹 Charts